Steve Holt (Canadian musician)

-Steve Holt (born 1954) is a Canadian jazz pianist.
+Steve Holt (born 1954) is a Canadian jazz pianist and composer.

 Early life and education

 Born in Montreal, Quebec, in 1954, Holt exhibited musical ability in early childhood, playing piano at the age of four.
 By the time he was a teenager, Holt was a regular on the Montreal club scene.

 Holt remained self-taught until he entered McGill University.
 There, he was taught by pianist Armas Maiste, whose bebop playing influenced him.
 Holt also became a student of Kenny Barron, traveling regularly to New York City for private lessons with the pianist.
 Holt graduated from McGill in 1981 with that university's first Bachelor of Music major in Jazz Performance, and taught jazz improvisation there.